acheong08/ChatGPT/README.md

  # This returns a stream of text (live update)
 resp = chatbot.get_chat_response(prompt, output="stream")
-for message in resp: # You have to loop through the response stream
+for line in resp: # You have to loop through the response stream
         print(line['message']) # Same format as text return type ...
 ```